- 1Spain: An attractive country for investment

 2.1.6 Treatment of impairment expenses and losses derived from holdings in entities and the ownership of permanent establishments abroad

-As has just been summarized in section 2.1.5, the CIT law establishes rules to prevent double taxation in relation to shares or holdings in entities.
+As has just been summarized in section 2.1.5, the CIT Law establishes rules to prevent double taxation in relation to shares or holdings in entities.
 This double taxation is basically prevented through the application of an exemption on the income derived from holdings (dividends, capital gains) provided they meet certain requirements.
-As seen, these requirements mainly refer to the holding (percentage, cost, ownership period) or, in the case of non-resident entities, to the minimum taxation required.
+As seen, these requirements mainly refer to the holding (percentage, ownership period) or, in the case of non-resident entities, to the minimum taxation required.
 The same type of exemption is established for income from permanent establishments abroad.

-For fiscal years commencing as from 2017, the lawmaker has introduced a parallelism between these benefits and the use of the losses incurred on those holdings.
+For fiscal years commencing as from 2017, the lawmaker introduced a parallelism between these benefits and the use of the losses incurred on those holdings.
 Thus, if a holding gives the right to the exemption on the income derived from it (dividends and capital gains), the losses (on transfer or impairment) incurred on that holding cannot be deducted.
 Before this reform, there were already certain restrictions on the use of losses but now, the restrictions have been extended (although we will discuss some of the restrictions that applied before 2016, for a better understanding of the issue, we refer to previous versions of this Guide).

 This reform has been carried out through the amendment of the articles of the law referring to the timing of recognition of income, the deductibility of impairment expenses, nondeductible expenses and the exemption for dividends and capital gains.
 Given the complexity of this legislation, in this section we provide a systematic summary (not according to each of the articles of the law) of the treatment of the losses incurred on holdings in entities.